-I did.
 First with the cards.
-But I gave her a touching reading on her husband’s behalf.
-As he was absent from the scene for a while, I took a seat by their table and said: ‘Let’s see why your husband’ – ‘ex-husband,’ she then corrected me – talks to ghosts’.
-Three cards fell on the table: Le Pendv, Jvstice, La Rove de Fortvne (The Hanged Man, Justice, The Wheel of Fortune).
+I gave her a touching reading on her husband’s behalf.
+As he was absent from the scene for a while, I took a seat by their table and said: ‘Let’s see why your husband’ – ‘ex-husband’ she corrected me – talks to ghosts.’

-As I had to leave myself, I parted with them, yet wondering: Does the man have a twin?
+As I had to leave myself and rejoin my sister for our drinks, I parted with the two, yet wondering: does the man have a twin?
 Back at the hotel, I went out for dinner with a friend, and told him the story.
-As he is also into all kind of texts – he teaches literature and, as it turned out, he is very good with the Marseille Tarot – he almost yelled at me: ‘What do you mean you parted with them?
+As he is also into all kind of texts – he teaches literature and, as it turned out, he is very good with the Marseille Tarot – he almost yelled at me: ‘what do you mean you parted with them?
 You can’t do that to people.
 We need to know what happened.
 Does he or does he not have a twin?’
-He was getting hysterical, so I said: ‘Listen, if you’re so worked up, you can cut the deck and ask the question, and we’ll see what the cards say.’
+He was getting hysterical, so I said: ‘Listen, if you’re so worked up, you can cut the deck and ask this question, and we’ll see what the cards say.’
 Said and done.
-Three cards fell on the table: Le Pape, Lermite, Le Fov (The Pope, The Hermite, the Fool).
+Three cards fell on the table: The Pope, The Hermite, and the Fool.

 The Father has two sons.
 We could also see the whole tableaux as if it where depicting your ghost-whisperer’s situation: a grown up man (Lermite) remembers a past when he had a brother (Le Pape), and goes through life (Le Fol) with such memory biting him in the ass.
-Or we could see the tableaux as a direct instruction (to Lermite): “snap out of it!
+Or we could see the tableaux as a direct instruction (to Lermite): ‘Snap out of it!
 Turn around and walk away.
-Ignore the pain of what you think you know”.
-To what I would suggest: “You deserve to live.”
+Ignore the pain of what you think you know.’
+To what I would suggest: ‘You deserve to live.’
 I wish all my taro logical encounters were like that one!
-Now, the amazing thing about such encounter is the SITUATION you created, where a series of memorable events occur around the tarot, while eliciting a poetic derailment of reality.
+Now, the amazing thing about such an encounter is the situation you created, where a series of memorable events occur around the tarot, while eliciting a poetic derailment of reality.

 Indeed.
 Such situations are not only magical and astonishing, but above all, touching.
 They enable us to make creative leaps that expand our field of vision and our consciousness.
 The art of the Tarot is the art of participating in what it means to be honest beyond the cultural construction of clichés.